 Ranu Mondal Trolled For Getting A Makeover: Twitter Is Divided!

 Ranu Mondal, the talented singer became an overnight sensation after her video from West Bengal's Ranaghat railway station took social media by storm.
-The netizens were mesmerized with her soulful rendition of the song 'Ek Pyar Ka Nagma Hai' from the 1972 movie Shor.
-But now, Ranu Mondal is being brutally trolled for getting a makeover, and the twitter is divided.
+Netizens were mesmerised with her soulful rendition of the song 'Ek Pyar Ka Nagma Hai' from the 1972 movie Shor.
+But now, the budding singer is being brutally trolled for getting a makeover, and Twitter is divided.

 Reportedly, Ranu Mondal attended the inauguration ceremony of a salon in Kanpur and went through a complete makeover for the event.
-The singer was spotted in a totally new look in a golden lehenga teamed up with golden jewelry and heavy makeup, at the event.
-The pictures of her makeover immediately went viral on social media platforms and a section of netizens has been trolling the singer mercilessly since then.
+The singer was spotted in a totally new look in a golden lehenga teamed up with golden jewellery and heavy make-up, at the event.
+The pictures of her makeover immediately went viral on social media platforms and a section of the netizens has been trolling the singer mercilessly since.

-The trolls went to a nastier level after a point of time, and Ranu Mondal's new look was compared to Joaquin Pheonix's Joker and the protagonist of the renowned horror thriller, The Nun.
-A few trolls even went on to the level of body shaming, and Ranu Mondal's fans have now come to her rescue.
-Her fans are bashing the insensitive trolls and appreciating the singer for being a sport.
-Sadly, the controversy has now divided the twitter into two.
+The trolls went to a nastier level after a point of time, and Ranu Mondal's new look was compared to Joaquin Pheonix's Joker and the protagonist of the renowned horror-thriller, The Nun.
+A few trolls even went on to the level of body-shaming, and Ranu's fans have now come to her rescue.
+They have been bashing the insensitive trolls and appreciating the singer for being a sport.
+Sadly, the controversy has now divided Twitter into two.

 oscar award 2020 for best make up artist goes to #ranumondal #RanuMandal pic.twitter.com/0gVWf2ysmi— Abhi sonne (@AbhiSonne) November 16, 2019